unewsome/data-question-1-unewsome/README.md

 #### A guided exploration of UN data

 ##### In-class practice 1:
+1. create a folder called `data` in your local `Data Question 1` repository.
-1. Download two CSV files:
+88. Download two CSV files and place them in this folder:

     a.
 Gross Domestic Product (GDP) per capita http://data.un.org/Data.aspx?d=WDI&f=Indicator_Code%3aNY.GDP.PCAP.PP.KD **DO NOT APPLY ANY FILTERS**
      - rename the file to gdp_percapita.csv